Toddler sleep: what you need to know

 Most children move from a cot to a bed when they’re around 2-3 years old.
 But there’s no hurry, particularly because some young toddlers might try to get out of a big bed more often.

-You might need to move your child if your child has started climbing out of the cot or needs to use the potty at night.
+You might need to move your child if they’ve started climbing out of the cot or need to use the potty at night.
 Or you might need the cot for a new baby.

 Many children grind their teeth at some stage.
 Children won’t usually be woken up by the sound of their own teeth-grinding – but other people in the room might be!
 Teeth-grinding doesn’t usually cause any damage to children’s teeth.

-Sleep medications aren’t usually the solution to children’s sleep problems – there are better ways to deal with these difficulties.
+Sleep medications aren’t usually the solution to children’s sleep problems.
+There are better ways to deal with these difficulties.
+If you have concerns, see your GP or paediatrician.

 Children’s sleep problems are one of the most common reasons that parents seek help from professionals.
 Your child’s sleep problems will be much easier to manage with the support of a trusted child health professional.